3nr1c/structure/README.md

 }
 ```

 You can also use the ```"dev-master"``` version at your own risk.
-The code in this version can change at any time.
+The code in this version may change at any time.

 # Introduction